Rogerskelamen/nvim.lua/README.md

 ## 🚀 Usage

-Get into `lua/user/plugins.lua` using neovim and write buffer, the packer will do the rest of it.
+Get into `lua/user/plugins.lua` using neovim and write buffer, [packer.nvim](https://github.com/wbthomason/packer.nvim) will do the rest of it.
 Easy-peasy!

 ## ⚡️ Requirements